-To appreciate the many benefits of the MR1®, please start by considering the following limitations of conventional methods and lifts for raising a car:
+To appreciate the many benefits of the MR1®, please consider the following limitations of conventional methods and lifts for raising a car:

 - You may spend a long time using small jacks, stands and blocks to lift a car.
 You then squeeze underneath and work with your nose almost touching it in a cramped and potentially dangerous space.
 You may tire of this and look for a quicker, roomier and safer method;

-- However, most professional lifts and post lifts are very expensive.
-They are also wider than our cars, and may be impractical for a low headroom and/or a narrow single-car garage;
+- However, most professional lifts and post lifts are expensive.
+They are also wider than our cars, may obstruct the doors, and may be impractical for a garage that is congested, low headroom, and/or designed for a single-car;

-- The scary drive-on tilting (see-saw) lifts have structures that restricted access underneath and can make it difficult to safely exit and enter a car;
+- The scary drive-on tilting (see-saw) lifts have structures that restrict access underneath and can make it difficult to safely exit and enter a car;

 - Long shallow detachable ramps leading to horizontal platforms restrict sideways access, involve much handling, and may cause a storage problem;

-- Standard car ramps raise only a pair of wheels - leaving a car inclined, which gives limited access underneath and may make it impossible to drain old oil from the sump or gearbox when servicing.
+- Standard car ramps raise only a pair of wheels - leaving a car inclined, which gives limited access underneath and may make it impossible to drain all the old oil and other liquids from a car when servicing.
 These ramps are generally quite steep (20 to 30 degrees), which may interfere with a low ground clearance car.
-They are also out-of-view as you drive up the ramps (which may move), so you need another person to guide you.
+They are also out-of-view as you drive up the ramps (which may move), so you really do need another person to guide you.

 - Safe and easily operated by one person in less than 2 minutes;

 - Easy to drive up the shallow (6 degree) guided ramps (Scroll down to photo 1).
 With help, you may also push or pull a car up the ramps.
 Descending is even easier - if you wish, by gravity alone;